matijakolaric-com/django-music-publisher/docs/features.rst

 MWN is a format that has similar data structure to CWR, though the underlying format is completely different.
 It requires a licence to be used, from which it is quite unclear whether it is legally possible to integrate the functionality into an open source solution.

-Implementing it is definitelly cheaper than paying for a legal interpretation.
+Implementing it is definitely cheaper than paying for a legal interpretation.

 Recording-related data and other DDEX formats
 ---------------------------------------------